admin-ch/CovidCertificate-Apidoc/README.md

 Given the JSON payload to be sent (data used to create the covid certificate or revocation data including the one-time passord)), the process is as follows:

-1. Primary system create a canonicalized text representation by removing all spaces, tabs and newlinesfrom the payload.
-The regex `/[\n\t ]/gm` can be used.
+1. Primary system create a canonicalized text representation by removing all spaces, tabs, carriage returns and newlines from the payload.
+The regex `/[\n\r\t ]/gm` can be used.
 2. Primary system encodes gets a UTF8 byte representation of that canonicalized text.
 3. Primary system signs that byte representation using the algorithm "RSASSA-PKCS1-v1_5" from [RFC](https://datatracker.ietf.org/doc/html/rfc3447).
 Most implementations name the algorithm `SHA256withRSA`.
 4. Primary system encodes the signature as base64 string.